nhathpham/Scalable-Bird-Detection-Forecast/README.md

 ## Project Overview

-Our bird-watching project aims to address the challenges faced by enthusiasts, conservationists, and researchers in planning effective bird-watching excursions, particularly for beginners.
-We build accurate and scalable times series models to forecast weekly detection rates of 465 species in 14 MA counties and provide recommendations for optimal bird-watching spots and times.
+Our project aims to address the challenges faced by enthusiasts, conservationists, and researchers in planning effective bird-watching trips, particularly for beginners.

+We build accurate and scalable times series models to forecast weekly detection rates of 465 species in each of 14 MA counties.
+We also provide recommendations for optimal locations and times through descriptive analysis.
 The results are presented on an interactive Tableau dashboard for user-friendly trip planning.

-Throughout the project, we actively engage with birdwatchers and conservationists across Massachussetts to understand their needs, obtain knowledge on birding practices, and gather feedback for development iterations.
+Throughout the project, we actively engaged with birdwatchers and conservationists across Massachussetts to understand their needs, obtain knowledge on birding practices, and gather feedback for development iterations.

 ## Data
 ### Source & Acquisition
 #### eBird
-- Utilize eBird dataset from Cornell Lab of Ornithology (ebird.org/data) comprising global bird sightings by professional and amateur bird watchers (Cornell, 2023).
+- A citizen science project from Cornell Lab of Ornithology (ebird.org/data) comprising global bird sightings by bird watchers
-- Conducted a survey among Massachusetts (MA) birders (102 responses), revealing 83% prefer regular or nearby locations (Appendix Figure A1), guiding our exclusive focus on MA.
+- We conducted a survey among Massachusetts (MA) birders (102 responses), revealing 83% prefer regular or nearby locations, guiding our exclusive focus on MA.
 - Extracted 8.5GB of MA bird sighting data from eBird.org (2013-2022).
-- Dataset comprises observation and checklist data; observation rows detail individual bird sightings, including species, location, date, time, and notes.
-Checklist data aggregates observations for specific outings, summarizing total species count, location, date, time, and participant count.
+- Dataset comprises observation and checklist data:
+  + *Observation data*: individual bird sightings, including species, location, date, time, and notes
+  + *Checklist data*: aggregates observations for each specific birding trip, summarizing total species count, location, date, time, and participant count.
 - Given the inadequacy of eBird's API for detailed analyses, we opted for website data download over API calls.

 #### Others
+- American Birding Association’s 2023 species checklist and Massachusetts Avian Records Committee’s birds-in-review list: for uncommon bird species, supporting the birding activity analysis
 - NCEI: for temperature and precipitation data.
-Incorporation into the forecast model as environmental regressors yielded no improvement observed, likely due to mismatched units (monthly temperature data vs. weekly detection rate data); not included in the final model.
+Incorporation into the forecast model as environmental regressors yielded no improvement observed, hence not included in the final model.
-- American Birding Association’s 2023 species checklist and Massachusetts Avian Records Committee’s birds-in-review list: for uncommon bird species, supporting the birding activity analysis

 ### Data processing
-- Initial data cleaning and filtering used the 'auk' package in R, designed for eBird data.
+- Use R's 'auk' package designed for eBird data.
 Only complete checklists were included, with refinement by restricting checklist duration, distances, speeds, and group sizes.
 -  Group bird sightings by county and aggregated into weekly intervals.
-- Null detection rates were assigned to weeks with fewer than 5 checklists to maintain time series continuity for uninterrupted data sequences.
+- Assign null detection rates to weeks with fewer than 5 checklists to maintain time series continuity for uninterrupted data sequences.
 - Additional processing on location data uses KDTree algorithm and geodesic package for pairing user-input addresses with nearest predefined locations

 ## Forecast model